SerhiyGuivan/structurify/README.md

 # Structurify

-This JavaScript/TypeScript module is a collection of fundamental data structures used in computer science and software development.
-It includes implementations of various data structures that can be imported and used in your projects.
+The TypeScript collection includes fundamental data structures used in computer science and software development.
+It provides implementations of various data structures that can be imported and used in your projects.

 - [Singly Linked List](#singly-linked-list),
 - [Doubly Linked List](#doubly-linked-list),
 - [Queue](#queue),